openid/authzen/authorization-api-1_0.md

 {: #example-access-evaluation-request title="Example of an Access Evaluation Request"}

 ### Access Evaluation Response
 The success response to an Access Evaluation Request is an Access Evaluation Response.
 It is a HTTP response of type `application/json`.
-It's body is a JSON object that contains the following fields:
+Its body is a JSON object that contains the following fields:

 iat:
 : REQUIRED.
 The issued at time in `integer` format, expressed as epoch milliseconds